b-v-krishna/Movie-Recommendation-System/README.md

 The recommendation system takes a movie name as input and suggests movies similar to it based on their similarity score.
 The similarity score is calculated using the cosine similarity metric.
 The system also has a feature to correct spelling mistakes in the user's input.
 It uses the difflib library to get the closest match from the list of all movie titles.

-<h4>!!
-Finally, The system will suggest the top 20 similar movies based on the cosine similarity metric.</h4>
+<h4> !!
+Finally, The system will suggest the top 20 similar movies based on the Cosine Similarity Metric.</h4>